aubble/goTunneLS/README.md

 	sudo systemctl daemon-reload

+Next enable it to start at boot with

+	sudo systemctl enable goTunneLS

 ####Mac
 I've included the goTunneLS.plist launch daemon file for launchctl in osx.
 First copy it into /Library/LaunchDaemons.
 Next change the first string of the ProgramArguments array to the absolute path of the goTunneLS executable on your system.
 Now if you need to specify the location of the config file, please do so on the third string tag.
 Otherwise delete the second and third tags

 Finally load it with

 	sudo launchctl load -w /Library/LaunchDaemons/goTunneLS.plist

 ##Configuring Certificates and Keys